IotFreaksPT/IotDevices/README.md

-# IoT_devices
+# IoT_devices in use
-IoT devices used by each
+IoT devices used by each person.

+Let's try to have a file per person, to avoid messing each other's list.